Zicolet/Sector_of_Circle/README.md

 The function accepts 4 arguments:
 2-REQUIRED [radius-> radius of circle, angle-> angle of sector]
-2-OPTIONAL with default values of 0
+2-OPTIONAL [mode and disp] with default values of 0
       mode->  0 implies inputed angle is a radian value 1 implies input angle is in degree

       disp->  1 implies that all of the sector's properties should be displayed in console 0 implies nothing should be displayed in console